ember-learn/guides-source/guides/release/upgrading/editions.md

 Just as important is what we're removing from the Ember experience.
-These features below will keep working, but you won't have to use them if you don't want to:
+These features below will keep working, but you won't have to use them if you don't want to.

+These have been replaced or made optional in Octane:

 - **jQuery**.
 For DOM interaction, developers should use templates or native DOM APIs.
 - **Non-native classes**.
-Octane apps say goodbye to `extend()`, `create()`, and mixins.
+Octane apps say goodbye to `extend()`, `create()`, and mixins, and use Native Classes instead.
-- **Computed properties and observers**, and other legacy features of the Ember object model.
+- **Computed properties and observers**, and other legacy features of the Ember object model are replaced by `@tracked`.
-- **Curly component invocation**, eliminating the ambiguity in templates between values and DOM creation.
+- **Curly component invocation** of components, eliminating the ambiguity in templates between values and DOM creation.
+Use Angle Brackets instead.
 - **The run loop**.
 App developers should never have to write code that interacts with the Ember run loop, even in tests.
-- **Ember "inner HTML" components**, and the confusing JavaScript API used to configure a component's root element, like `tagName`, `classNameBindings`, etc.
+- **Ember "inner HTML" components**, and the confusing JavaScript API used to configure a component's root element, like `tagName`, `classNameBindings`, etc. Now, there's no wrapping element.

-Note that these features will continue to work for apps that need them.
+Again, note that these features will continue to work for apps that need them.
 An edition is not a breaking change, just a minor release.
 But for someone starting a new Ember app today, this is complexity they can safely skip learning.

 ## Creating a New App

-To take Octane for a spin, you can try the preview blueprint:
+To create a new app that uses the default features for Octane:

 ```sh
 ember new octane-app -b @ember/octane-app-blueprint